Snicertenu/WorkTimeKeeper/README.md

-# Time Tracker
+# Multi-Sheet Time Tracker

-A simple desktop application for tracking time spent on various activities.
-The application provides a clean interface with a table view of all time entries and allows you to start/stop tracking sessions with custom descriptions.
+A powerful desktop application for tracking time across multiple companies, projects, or activities simultaneously.
+The application features a tab-based interface allowing you to manage separate time sheets for different entities, with both concurrent and pause-others tracking modes.

 ## Features

-- **Simple Interface**: Clean, modern GUI with a table view and intuitive buttons
-- **Time Tracking**: Click to start tracking, click again to stop and record the session
-- **Smart Descriptions**: Enter custom descriptions or select from previous entries
-- **Data Persistence**: All entries are saved to a JSON file and persist between sessions
+### Multi-Sheet Management
+- **Tab Interface**: Switch between different companies/projects using tabs
+- **Add/Remove Sheets**: Create new sheets or remove existing ones as needed
+- **Per-Sheet Data**: Each sheet maintains separate time entries and description frequency
+- **Visual Indicators**: Tabs show tracking status (⏱ for active, ⏸ for paused)

+### Dual Tracking Modes
+- **Pause Others Mode**: When you start tracking on one sheet, all other sheets are automatically paused
+- **Concurrent Mode**: Track time on multiple sheets simultaneously
+- **Pause/Resume**: Individual sheets can be paused and resumed while maintaining elapsed time

+### Smart Time Management
+- **Smart Descriptions**: Per-sheet description frequency tracking with dropdown selection
+- **Real-time Updates**: See elapsed time while tracking with live status updates
-- **Human Readable Format**: Time durations are displayed in a user-friendly format (e.g., "2h 15m 30s")
+- **Human Readable Format**: Time durations displayed as "2h 15m 30s"
-- **Reset Functionality**: Clear all entries with a confirmation dialog
-- **Real-time Updates**: See elapsed time while tracking is active
+- **Data Persistence**: All data saved to `sheets_config.json` and persists between sessions

+### Advanced Export System
+- **Organized Folders**: Exports automatically organized by sheet name and week
+- **Week-Based Naming**: Files named as `sheet_W24_2025.txt` (week 24, year 2025)
+- **Multiple Formats**: Export to TXT or CSV format
+- **Folder Structure**: `exports/Company_A/sheet_W24_2025.txt`

 ## How to Use